 All riders may check in early and pick up their lunch band, ride number and route maps on Saturday Aug.
 15th from 2:00 – 5:00 at the Clif Family Winery, 709 Main Street St. Helena, CA. This is a great chance to meet other riders, discuss the ride, arrange riding groups and make new friends.
 Eagle Cycling Club members will be there to discuss the route and answer all your questions.
 The gathering is hosted by Clif Family Winery, a great supporter of Napa Valley Cycling events.
 Taste their wines and munch on tasty snacks.
 Clif Family will offer participants tickets for a complimentary splash.
 The Clif Family Bruschetteria Food Truck will be at the winery until 4 PM.
 Check the menu here!

 Rest stops are provided approximately every 25 miles for all routes, supplied with water and are stocked with home baked cookies, bagels, potatoes, fresh fruit, and other refreshments.
 Please carry a water bottle into the rest stops, we will have no disposable cups in the interest of conservation.
 A detailed route sheet with map and mileage is provided for each route, as well as road direction arrows and radio dispatched SAG support.
-We are committed to providing you with a safe and enjoyable century.
-Please pay attention to rest stop opening times so you don’t arrive before they open and stress out the already over worked volunteers.
+We are committed to providing you with a safe and enjoyable day.
+Please pay attention to rest stop opening times so you don’t arrive before they open and stress out the already over-worked volunteers.
+Please also pay attention to closing times – if you are running behind, consider shortening your course or taking a SAG.

 This event is a Tour not a race.
 Ride safely, be courteous, and obey all traffic laws.
 It is not unusual to have traffic citations issued for running stop signs, riding two or three abreast and other violations.
 PLEASE RIDE SINGLE FILE ON ALL ROADS.
 All riders must wear a helmet at all times.
 NO HELMET – NO RIDE